 Times have changed and whilst not intended some might construe what I am about to say as being sexist or demeaning or something else which is not the compliment it is intended to be.
 What I am going to say is that whilst Candace Cameron Bure is a beautiful actress she looks utterly stunning when given a 1940s makes over and surrounded by the sort of Christmas decorations you only find in Hallmark movies.
 It makes "Journey Back to Christmas" immediately an eye catching movie with a fantastic look which is matched up by some great Christmas songs which deliver the right atmosphere to fill this movie's opening with a sense of nostalgia and a bygone charm.

 What this all boils down to is that "Journey Back to Christmas" is one of Hallmark's big Christmas movies of 2016 and it definitely stands out from the crowd with great performances, great production and a fabulous storyline which really touches you.
-To put it simply, this is one of those Hallmark movies which come 2017 you will want to watch again.
+To put it simply, this is one of those Hallmark movies which for years to come you will want to watch again.